Are you one of 100,000+ women missing out on £1,000s of state pension?

 Can I backdate my claim?
 If you've missed out due to a computer error, you can get backdated payments all the way back to your husband's 65th birthday (or to when you reached state pension age if this is later).
 This can be £1,000+ a year, and backdated payouts of about £10,000 are not unusual.

-2. If you're a widow whose pension wasn't increased when your husband died, or who may have been underpaid while your husband was still alive
+2. You're a widow whose pension wasn't increased when your husband died, or who may have been underpaid while your husband was still alive

 Those who have lost their husbands may also have been underpaid for one or both of the following reasons – so check if you fall into either category:

 • Widows who may have been underpaid while their husband was still alive.
-You could have been underpaid while your husband was alive for different reasons, including the problems we've highlighted for married women above.
 If you hit state pension age before April 2016 and got less than 60% of your husband's basic state pension while he was still alive, you could have been hit by the DWP's computer error or not known you needed to claim a top-up.

-3. If you're a woman aged 80+ and get a state pension of less than £85/wk – whether you're married, widowed, divorced or single
+3. You're aged 80+ and get a state pension of less than £85 a week – whether you're married, widowed, divorced or single

 It's estimated that 37,000 people could fall into this category.
 Usually the state pension you get depends on your national insurance contributions.
-Yet if you're aged 80 or over and get less than £85 a week in state pension, you may be eligible for the little-known 'category D' non-contributory state pension – that's one that isn't dependent on the national insurance contributions you or your spouse may have made.
-This tops up your state pension to £85 a week.
+But if you're aged 80 or over and get less than £85 a week in state pension, you may be eligible for the little-known 'category D' non-contributory state pension.
+This type of pension is designed to ensure that people over 80 receive a certain minimum pension, even if you haven't made enough national insurance contributions.

 • You must have been living in the UK, Channel Islands, Isle of Man, a European Economic Area country or Switzerland on your 80th birthday (or the date of your claim if later).